-Winterizing fire sprinkler systems is a critical service needed to reduce the chance of issues associated with damage to piping caused by freezing.
+Winterizing fire sprinkler systems is a critical service needed to reduce the chance of issues associated with damage to piping because of freezing.
 Without checking your system, cold weather can cause your fire protection system to cease to function – or worse, burst!

 Fire Sprinkler System Testing

-FLSA suggests inspecting and testing wet, dry, and antifreeze sprinkler systems before the onset of cold weather.
+FLSA suggests the inspection and test of all wet, dry, and antifreeze sprinkler systems before the onset of cold weather.
 Take the time to inspect your sprinkler systems for the following items.

 Items to check for dry, wet, and antifreeze systems